 At the conclusion of a spacecraft slew, the telescope is pointing at the sky such that the selected guide star is near the center of one of the FGS detectors and the science target is in the desired science instrument, though not yet at the precise attitude for the scientific observation.
 To assure that the correct guide star is acquired, the FGS obtains an image of the sky and compares the observed positions of stars (and any other luminous objects) to a catalog of objects using a pattern-matching algorithm.
 To minimize smearing, the "Identification" images are obtained in a sequence of 36 subarrays of 2048 × 64 pixels with an effective integration time of 0.320 s each.

-With the approximate location of the guide star on the FGS detector known, either following a measurement from the "Identification" function, or at the end of a small angle maneuver that offsets the guide star from a previously known location in the FGS FOV, the FGS executes the "Acquisition" function.
+The approximate location of a guide star on the FGS detector is measured using the flight software "Identification" function, or is determined at the end of a small angle maneuver that offsets the guide star from a previously known location in the FGS FOV.
+This is followed by executing the "Acquisition" function. .
 A 128 × 128 pixel (8.6” × 8.6”) subarray is centered at the expected position of the guide star.
 Images of the guide star within this subarray are obtained and autonomously analyzed by the FGS to locate the star.
 A second set of measurements using a 32 × 32 pixel (2.2" × 2.2") subarray, centered on the guide star position, is obtained.
-The FGS reports the position and intensity of the guide star to the ACS; this information is used by the ACS to update its knowledge of the spacecraft’s current attitude, and to bring the pointing of the telescope to within 0.68 arc seconds (1-σ radial) of its commanded position.
+The FGS reports the position and intensity of the guide star to the ACS; this information is used by the ACS to update its knowledge of the spacecraft’s current attitude, and to bring the pointing of the telescope to within 0.45" (1-σ radial) of its commanded position.